What is a UK guarantor?

 A UK deposit is an advance payment that students make before moving in.
 This payment acts as a holding fee and as a security deposit.
 If there are no damages, deposits are fully-refundable at the end of the tenancy period.

-Whereas an application fee is a payment made at the time of booking and is non-refundable.
+An application fee is a payment made at the time of booking and is non-refundable.

 What is a bond in Australia?